Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to trade in your car

-Follow these 6 steps to get the best deal out there.
+Follow these 6 steps to get the best deal out there when you trade in a car.

 Trading in your car involves bringing your current vehicle to a dealership for a new one.
 Instead of paying for the new car in full, the dealer subtracts the trade-in value from the price tag.
-Like with most aspects of car buying, there’s some wiggle room to maximize your trade-in value.
+Like with most aspects of car buying, there’s some wiggle room to maximize how much you can get when you trade in your car.

 How to trade in your car in 6 steps